-- Store information about your preferences – The website can then present you with information you will find more relevant and interesting.
+- Store information about your preferences – The website can then present you with the information you will find more relevant and interesting.

-- To recognise when you return to our website – We may show your relevant content, or provide functionality you used previously.
+- To recognise when you return to our website – We may show your relevant content, or provide the functionality you used previously.

 Overall, cookies help us provide you with a better website, by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.

 To learn more about cookies and how they are used, visit All About Cookies.

 The data that we collect from you may be transferred to and stored at, a destination outside the European Economic Area (“EEA“).
 It may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
 Such staff maybe engaged in, among other things, the provision of support services.
 By submitting your personal data, you agree to this transfer, storing or processing.

 We are committed to ensuring that your information is secure.
 We will take reasonable technical and organisational precautions to prevent the loss, misuse or alteration of your personal information.
 Data that is provided to us is stored on our secure servers.
 Details relating to any transactions entered into on our site will be encrypted to ensure its safety.

 The transmission of information via the internet is not completely secure and therefore we cannot guarantee the security of data sent to us electronically and transmission of such data is therefore entirely at your own risk.

 Where we have given you (or where you have chosen) a password so that you can access certain parts of our site, you are responsible for keeping this password confidential.

 Our website may contain links to other websites.